-The Chum Salmon (also known as dog salmon, keta salmon, calico salmon, and silverbite salmon) is an anadromous fish living over a wide range in and near the Pacific Ocean.
+The Chum Salmon (Oncorhynchus keta) is also known as dog salmon, keta salmon, calico salmon, and silverbite salmon.
+It is an anadromous fish living over a wide range in and near the Pacific Ocean.
 They have one of the longest migrations of the salmon and journey far up the Yukon River and Amur River.
 Chum salmon appear metallic greenish-blue along their backs with black speckles, making them similar to Coho and sockeye.
 Typical of salmon, they change drastically when swimming upstream, eventually developing a tiger stripe pattern of red and black.
 Males also develop large, canine-like fangs and a calico color pattern.
 Chum salmon generally live for 3-5 years, dying shortly after participating in a spawn.

-When the Atlantic salmon live in freshwater, they have blue and red spots; when they reach maturity, the spots change to a silver-blue covering.
-Currently, they are listed as least concerned by the IUCN but have not been reassessed since 1996.
+When the Atlantic salmon (Salmo salar) live in freshwater, they have blue and red spots; when they reach maturity, the spots change to a silver-blue covering.
+Currently, they are listed as of Least Concern by the IUCN but have not been reassessed since 1996.
 Restoration efforts are underway in Lake Ontario and many rivers of the Northeast.
 In Europe, the Atlantic salmon is listed as vulnerable by the IUCN.

-Aptly named, the Chinook (or King) salmon is the largest species of salmon on earth.
+Aptly named, the King or Chinook salmon (Oncoryhnchus tshawytscha) is the largest species of salmon on Earth.
 It had a wide natural distribution and has been introduced successfully to regions near New Zealand, the Great Lakes, and Patagonia.
 The fish is highly prized for its nutritional value, containing high levels of omega-3 fatty acids.

 Similar to many other salmon, the Chinook develops a pronounced jaw hook called a kype as it nears spawning but may spend as many as eight years in the ocean before returning to its spawning river.
 Interestingly, a Chinook’s birthplace can be tracked using its ear bone, much like tree rings reveal information about a tree’s age.
 The bone, called an otolith, records the chemical composition of the water the fish spawns in, revealing an evolutionary timeline for that specific salmon.